Henry Corrales: Post-GP reign

 Corrales next faced Juan Archuleta at Bellator 238 on January 25, 2020.
 He lost the fight by unanimous decision.

 Corrales faced Brandon Girtz at Bellator 250 on October 29, 2020.
 He won the fight via split decision.
 Following the bout, Corrales announced his intentions to return to the bantamweight division.

 Corrales was scheduled to make his return to bantamweight against Keith Lee at Bellator 258 on May 7, 2021.
 However, Lee pulled out of the bout and was replaced by Johnny Campbell.
 In an upset, Corrales lost the bout via rear-naked choke submission after getting dropped in the second round.

-Corrales faced Vladyslav Parubchenko on October 16, 2021 at Bellator 268.
+Corrales faced Vladyslav Parubchenko on October 16, 2021, at Bellator 268.
 He won the fight via unanimous decision.

 As the last bout of his prevailing contract, Corrales faced Aiden Lee on January 29, 2022 at Bellator 273.
-After an accidental eyepoke in the third round rendered Lee unable to continue, the bout went to the judges who scored the bout an unanimous decision victory for Corrales.
+After an accidental eyepoke in the third round rendered Lee unable to continue, the bout went to the judges who scored the bout a unanimous decision victory for Corrales.

-Corrales faced Akhmed Magomedov on February 4, 2023 at Bellator 290.
+Corrales faced Akhmed Magomedov on February 4, 2023, at Bellator 290.
 He won the bout via unanimous decision.

+Corrales faced Kai Kamaka III on October 7, 2023, at Bellator 300.
+He lost the fight via split decision.
+4 out of 4 media scores gave it to Corrales.

+Corrales stepped in on short notice to replace Gabriel Alves Braga and rematch against Aaron Pico on February 24 2024, at PFL vs. Bellator.
+Corrales lost the bout via TKO in the first round.